Avocarrot/hiring/front-end/bidder-management-exercise/online-assignment.md

 ### Objective

 Extend the styleguide to include a card component.
-At the moment, the styleguide doesn't contain a card component similar to what you implemented for the bidder list page in the previous task.
-Since this is a component which be reused heavily both in this app but also in other places in Avocarrot we'd like you to extend the styleguide to include this new component.
+At the moment, the styleguide doesn't contain a card component like the one you implemented for the bidder list page in the previous task.
+Since this is a component which will be reused heavily, both in this app but also in other Avocarrot apps, we'd like you to write the neccessary CSS to implement this new component.

-[TODO What should they submit here?]
+[TODO how we can be more specific that they should submit a css thing that can be reusable]

 ## Task 3